FishCenter Live: Broadcast and reception

 Live for Live Musics Ming Lee Newcomb described FishCenter Live as "eccentric" and "bizarre."
 Ranked fourth in their list of "[t]he 26 Weirdest Adult Swim Shows Ever," Deadspins Sheldon Pearce commented "Adult Swim employees came up with this one, which means it's definitely on-brand if nothing else."
 In reviewing Tender Touches, Geeks Jose Rodriguez said the pilot had "more in common with Xavier: Renegade Angel or FishCenter."
 Reviewing their Alvvays performance, Uproxxs Derrick Rossignol declared "every band should be on it, because at the very least, it's one of the most bizarre live internet shows you can possibly watch."
 Later, while reviewing the Post Malone episode, Rossignol followed-up with "a totally bizarre, daytime, aquatic, call-in web show that doesn't make much sense, and that's what makes it great."
 In an interview with host Max Simonet, Sonoma Index-Tribunes David Templeton remarked "[it's] a bizarrely simple cult-hit web-and-television show."

 Controversy

 In 2016, two Dragon Con cosplayers, claiming an association with Adult Swim and Cartoon Network and wore "Make FishCenter Great Again" hats, dressed as the World Trade Center during the September 11 attacks.
 Images of the cosplay were widely shared on social media sites as Facebook, Reddit, and Twitter.
 Bleeding Cools Rich Johnston speculated they were cosplaying as the game Rampage, while Facebook commenters drew a connection with the anime Terror in Resonance.

-Australian Adaption
+Australian adaptation

-Australian channel 9Go! promoted their Australian adaption of FishCenter (known as FishCentre) airing at 12:00 on the channel, along with the Adult Swim block they have on the channel.
+In 2016, Nine's 9Go! channel launched an Australian Adult Swim block and acquired the local format rights to FishCentre, which introduced the block each week.

 Unlike the American version of FishCenter, FishCentre was not live and consisted of scripted shorts no longer than 2 minutes in length, with voices super-imposed onto the fish.
 It ran for 12 episodes.